IdanCo/ng1bs4/README.md

 <ngbs-test></ngbs-test>
 ```

+for more details checkout a [sample project with angularJS, bootstrap4 and ng1bs4](https://github.com/IdanCo/webpack-modular/tree/ng1bs4).

 ## Philosophy

 **No Styling**.
 We believe you should be able to customize as much as you want, and with Bootstrap 4 theming is easy!
 That's why all components include minimal styling and rely heavily on Bootstrap's native classes and variables.